 4. Grab a Shop Vac and turn it to the ‘wet’ setting.
 Vacuum the crap out of the wet areas of your car– seat, floor, everything.
 Be sure to get all the electronic-related areas (window/door/mirror buttons, door speaker, etc.).
 Don’t have a Shop Vac?
 Buy one.
 Seriously.
 The small ones are around $30.
 Money well spent.

 5. After you’ve done all you can do with the towels and vacuum, grab as many fans as possible.
 (I went with a fan trifecta.)
 Turn on the fans.
 Open the door with the window that was rolled down.
 Position the fans on the areas that were saturated with water.
 Roll down the other windows in the car for better circulation.
+Air flow is very important because it will help thoroughly dry out the car and prevent mold.

 As of late Sunday evening, the fans have been blowing for 24 hours.
 I plan to leave them on for another 18-24 hours for a total of 42-48 hours.
 If some spots are still wet today I’ll grab my hair dryer and get to work.